 How many shipments has the driver racked up so far?
 What was their cancellation rate?
 Were the shipments canceled due to driver error or a shipper’s change of plans?

 Has the driver gone through all the stages of verification – email, physical address, phone number, background check?
 Which achievements, if any, do they have listed?
 Maybe you’re looking for a USDOT-approved transporter or a Pet Shipment Expert?
+Or someone who carries a specific pet insurance policy perhaps?

 All this information is available on the profile page of each driver that has submitted a quote.
 A quick read-through should be enough for you to narrow down your options.
 Once you’ve done that, dig a little deeper to see what kind of transportation service they’re bringing to the table.